cvxgrp/cvxportfolio/README.md

 Examples from the book
 ----------------------
 In branch [0.0.X](https://github.com/cvxgrp/cvxportfolio/tree/0.0.X) you can find the original material used to generate plots and results in the book.
-Those are being restored, and (slowly) translated in the new framework.
 As you may see from those ipython notebooks a lot of the logic that was implemented there, outside of cvxportfolio proper, is being included and made automatic in newer versions of cvxportfolio.